-VR is the continuance of 4 years of active mineral exploration in Nevada, USA, founded in 2014 by Michael Gunning, CEO, and Darin Wagner, Chairman, and based upon their diverse careers in the global mineral exploration, and their proven track record in the junior mineral exploration sector of late, having steered the sale of three companies in the past seven years for an aggregate valuation in excess of C$1.3B.
+VR is the continuance of 4 years of active mineral exploration in Nevada, USA, as a private company starting in 2014, followed by a successful IPO 2017.
+The founders are Michael Gunning, CEO, and Darin Wagner, Chairman.
+The Company is founded on their diverse careers in the global mineral exploration, and their proven track record in the junior mineral exploration sector, having steered three different companies in the past twelve years from discovery through successful M&A transactions for an aggregate valuation in excess of C$1.3B.

 The Company maintains its day-to-day work out of an exploration office established in Vancouver, British Columbia.
 The Company employs a tight administrative cost structure, with a focus on translating publically-raised funds directly into its mineral exploration work.

 The Company limits its annual financing goals to actual annual exploration budgets, in order to maintain a tight share structure.
 That structure includes a 10-15% insider position, maintained by participation in financings on an ongoing basis, and a collective holding of approximately 45% of the Company’s shares by the CEO and six mining-long resource investment funds.

 Capital markets programs are ongoing.
 The Company works with Peak Marketing Corporation to enhance marketing strategies and expand dissemination of information, including various social media platforms.
 The Company continues to work with Renmark Communications to ensure its website at http://www.vrr.ca is fully functioning and regularly updated to ensure Corporate disclosure and information on exploration properties and activity are current.

 The Company is focused on opportunities in mineral deposit districts which have been underexplored during the past 50 years of the modern exploration era.
 The Company applies modern mineral deposit models and new exploration technologies to properties with large hydrothermal and alteration footprints for critical metals, and copper and gold.